Choosing Fireworks: Guy Fawkes Displays

 The one night you can usually go to town!

-Bonfire Night – November 5th – is the highlight of the firework calendar.
-It’s the time when fireworks are traditionally used – and expected – in the UK and generally the one night when you can have a really good blast.
+Bonfire Night (November 5th) is the highlight of the firework calendar.
+It’s the time when fireworks are traditionally used – and expected – in the UK and generally the one night away from New Year’s Eve when you can have a really good blast.

 This article is focused on displays where you’re free of the limitations that other types of display might impose on you.
-However, you may find the following sections more appropriate:
+However, you may find the following sections more appropriate if your circumstances are different:

-If you’re a larger concern and are unsure whether a professional team would be a better option, have a read of our DIY or Professional Fireworks? guide.
+If you’re a larger concern and are unsure whether employing a professional team would be a better option, have a read of my DIY or Professional Fireworks? guide.

 For displays not on the 5th itself